lzim/mtl/red/part2/part2_learner/mtl_red_part_2_see.md

 - **Find a variable that is important to your team.
 How is it estimated in this module?
 What are its units?**
 - **Where can you find even more detailed information about your team data?**

-### 3. Are there any team data values you would like to explore in the Viz and Data tabs?
+### 3. Are there any team data values you would like to explore in the viz and data tabs?

 - **If so, which ones?
-Navigate to the Viz and Data tabs to examine your question.**
+Navigate to the viz and data tabs to examine your question.**

 ### 4. Does the team see any values in the team data that seem to vary significantly from expectations?